 - RR is cyclic in nature, so there is no starvation.

-- Setting the quantum too short, increases the overhead and lowers the CPU efficiency, but setting it too long may cause poor response to short processes.
+- Setting the quantum too short increases the overhead and lowers the CPU efficiency, but setting it too long may cause a poor response to short processes.

-- Average waiting time under the RR policy is often long.
+- The average waiting time under the RR policy is often long.

 - Another problem is deciding which process gets which priority level assigned to it.

-Application of separate scheduling for various kind of processes is possible.
+Application of separate scheduling for various kinds of processes is possible.

 - System Process – FCFS

 - Batch Process – RR